Team World logo

 The son of Frances Snr and Alphina, who are immigrants from Sierra Leone, Frances developed his game at the Junior Tennis Champions Center in Maryland.
 His father had helped build the facility and later became its Head of Maintenance.
 As children, he and twin brother Franklin would spend entire days with his father at the center and Frances took to the court at every opportunity.
 Development was quick for young Frances, who won the prestigious Orange Bowl at age 15 and earned a wildcard to compete in the 2015 French Open.
 In 2020 he received the Arthur Ashe Humanitarian Award.

-2022 Highlights
+2024 Highlights

-Semifinals: Atlanta, US Open
+Semifinals: Delray Beach, Washington, US Open

 You might also like